SAFCSP-Team/cpp-class-project/README.md

 2. Add the method below to the employee class: printInfo(){}
-This method should prrint all employee class properities.
+This method should print all employee class properties.

-- In `main` function:
+- In the `main` function:
-3. Create object of Employee class
+3. Create an object of the Employee class

-4. Access object properities and assighn value for each one
+4. Access object properties and assign value for each one

-5. Call printInfo(){} method to print object values Example, when the running the program the output should be similar to the below:
+5. Call printInfo(){} method to print object values For example, when running the program the output should be similar to the below:

 ```